 Freshman Guide to Wilson College

-To make sure you get what you want out of Wilson, the college council will be using your input to plan future events and giveaways so keep an eye out for suggestion boxes and polls and get ready to share your ideas with us!
+To make sure you get what you want out of Wilson, the College Council will be using your input to plan future events and giveaways so keep an eye out for suggestion boxes and polls.
 Also, be on the lookout for College Council emails with important information concerning weekly college events, college trip ticket information, study break notifications, and of course, Freshman Giveaways.
 Though you may be tempted to send the College Council emails directly to your spam folder, DON’T!
 You don’t want to be left out of the awesome events we’ll have going on!